 Desert shrubs often require specific habitat requirements for successful recruitment.
 California supports multiple Ephedra species that radiated because of increasing aridity in North America approximately 4 million years ago (Loera et al. 2012).
 Certain species of the Ephedra genus, such as E. californica, thus have characteristics that are desert adapted, such as tolerance to low water availability or preference for well-drained soil (Lunt et al. 1973).
 We observed these traits in E. californica with the highest recruitment rates in relatively sandy soil and did not find a correlation with water treatments to biomass productivity.
-Interestingly, survival rates of E. californica decreased with sand in substrate, but we believe this was because of the increased desiccation rate of the small pots that likely would not occur in natural soils.
-E. californica also had a preference for full-sun treatments and in the field displayed growth pattern of increasing height towards the north-west (Appendix A) similar to other desert shrub species, e.g. Larrea tridentata (Neufeld et al. 1988).
-Our clipping treatment reduced above-ground biomass, but not affect the survival of E. californica, suggesting the species is resilient to some herbivory during establishment.
-These findings confirm another study that determined E. californica can recover quickly after significant removals of the shrub canopy (Lortie et al. 2018).
+Interestingly, survival rates of E. californica decreased with sand in substrate, but propose this was because of the increased desiccation rate of the small pots that likely would not occur in natural soils (citation to a Gibson paper about greenhouse experiment limitations or his book).
+E. californica also had a preference for full-sun treatments, and in the field, it displayed growth pattern of increasing height towards the north-west (Appendix A) similar to other desert shrub species, e.g. Larrea tridentata (Neufeld et al. 1988).
+Our clipping treatment reduced above-ground biomass, but this did not significantly influence the survival of E. californica suggesting the species is resilient to some herbivory during establishment.
+These findings support a field clipping study of adult individuals that showed that E. californica can recover quickly after full canopy removal within two years (Lortie et al. 2018).
 E. californica is relatively tolerant to most arid communities and thus factors limiting the species occurrence are likely due to evolutionary history (Loera et al. 2012) and habitat destruction for agriculture (Germano et al. 2011; Soulard and Wilson 2015).
+Concluding sentence…

-The recruitment rates of Ephedra species are relatively robust.
+Topic sentence – Recruitment is important in disturbed and high stress environments.
+The recruitment rates of Ephedra species are relatively robust??.
 For instance, in a four year study in the Mojave Desert surveying shrub recruitment of 201 individuals, E. nevadensis was the only species to recruit among 11 common shrub species with a survival rate of 4.7% (Ackerman 1979).
 Similarly in the Sonoran Desert, the frequency of emerged seedlings for E. trivurica is low at less than ten individuals in seven years, but individuals have been observed to reach greater than 50 years of age (Goldberg and Turner 1986).
-We observed a significantly greater survival rate (i.e. 9.86%), but this was recorded in a shorter time-frame.
+We observed a significantly greater survival rate (i.e. 9.86%) but this was recorded in a shorter time-frame.
 When considering the rate of survival for E. nevadensis within a year, the values are more similar, 7.4% (Ackerman 1979).
 E. californica has a low frequency of recruitment and a high rate of survival relative to other shrub species, which makes it susceptible to factors that inhibit the rate of seedling establishment.
+This paragraph needs work or could be cut.

 Management Implications